Aerial View of Brockwood Park, Hampshire UK

-Brockwood Park was purchased by the Foundation in 1969.
-Chosen for its peaceful yet accessible location in the South Downs, it provides the ideal setting for inquiry into the whole of life.
-The four elements of Brockwood Park complement each other and form a unique whole: Inwoods Small School for primary day pupils, the Krishnamurti Centre for adults to study the work of Krishnamurti, Brockwood Park School for teenage boarding students from all over the world, and the Foundation which makes sure Krishnamurti’s teachings are available to those interested worldwide.
-Staff and volunteers, together with students, live on-site in an atmosphere of exploration and cooperation.
+Brockwood Park is located in a peaceful yet accessible part of Hampshire, UK.
+Set amongst ancient woods and the rolling hills of the South Downs, Brockwood is the ideal setting for inquiry into the whole of life.
+The elements of Brockwood Park complement each other and form a unique whole.
+The Krishnamurti Centre is a quiet retreat centre designed for adults to explore the work of Krishnamurti and its relevance to their lives.
+Brockwood Park School provides a unique education for teenage boarding students from all over the world.
+Inwoods Small School is an independent day school for primary-aged children.
+The Foundation ensures Krishnamurti’s teachings are preserved and available worldwide.

-With instructions from Krishnamurti, the Centre was designed by the architect Keith Critchlow in 1985 and is set in over forty acres of grounds in the peaceful Hampshire countryside.
-The Krishnamurti Centre has nineteen en-suite rooms, a library, lounge, quiet room, conservatory, video rooms and dining area.
+Established by Krishnamurti and opened in 1987, the retreat centre was purposely designed.
+It is set in over forty acres of grounds in the beautiful Hampshire countryside.
+The Centre’s accommodation consists of 20 en-suite rooms and two flats, with the library, sitting room, conservatory, video rooms, dining room, courtyard and a unique quiet room forming its communal spaces.
 All meals are vegetarian, with a vegan option.
-There is no guidance or structured activity outside the Theme Weekends or Study Retreats, and guests can arrange their own study programme, use the library, walk in the grounds or inquire informally with others.
-Day guests may use the Centre’s facilities without charge, and, by prior arrangement, have lunch for which there is a charge.
+There is no guidance or structured activity outside of group retreats.
+On individual retreats, guests can arrange their own study, use the library, walk in the grounds and local area, and inquire informally with others.
+Day guests are also welcome by prior arrangement.

-The Centre’s collection of books, audio and video recordings in many languages, is available for all guests.
+The Centre’s collection of books, video and audio recordings is available for all guests.
 The library contains copies of all Krishnamurti’s books and many translations.
-There are two video rooms and portable audio and video players available for guests to use.
-The bookshop stocks a comprehensive selection of Krishnamurti material for sale in many formats.
+There are two video rooms and portable devices are available for guests to use.
+The bookshop stocks a comprehensive selection of Krishnamurti books.

-The Foundation is not a religious organisation nor does it have any spiritual authority but it provides a service to those who may be interested in pursuing an understanding of the teachings in their own lives.
+The Foundation serves a global audience by providing worldwide free access to Krishnamurti videos, audio and texts to those who may be interested in pursuing an understanding of Krishnamurti’s work in their own lives.

 Brockwood Park School

 Brockwood Park School is an international co-educational boarding school offering a personalised, holistic education for around 70 students aged 14 to 19.
-The school is deeply inspired by Krishnamurti’s teachings, which encourage academic excellence, self-understanding, creativity and integrity in a safe, non-competitive environment.
+The school, the only one of its kind in Europe, is deeply inspired by Krishnamurti’s teachings, which encourage academic excellence, self-understanding, creativity and integrity, in a safe, non-competitive environment.

-A Brockwood education goes beyond more traditional kinds of learning.
+Education at Brockwood goes beyond more traditional kinds of learning.
 Not exclusively academic, its mission is to help students learn the art of living, bringing together aspects of learning, sensitivity, open-mindedness and self-reflection that are too often ignored.

 Inwoods Small School